HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 Some of these are really internally-facing and seemingly open-sourced just for the hell of it; while others are intended for wider adoption and customization.

+Google’s “Material Design” system was my introduction to the concept, and it really straddles these two modes: Its original intention was to unify Google’s sprawling universe of applications.
+But Material embodies a set of lower-level principles that can be adapted to any graphic identity, and it has been used as the foundation of in-house design systems for [many organizations](http://material.io/blog/material-partner-studies), from Lyft to NPR to Zappos.

 <figure>

 ![]($$/material.gif)